 Withdrawing using an eCheck transfer is straightforward.
 Go to the casino’s cashier, request a withdrawal and follow the instructions.
 Basically making a withdrawal is similar to making a deposit, except slower.

 What slows this process down is that before you get your money, the casino needs to check your identity.
 This is a legal requirement of online casinos.
 Most new casinos have a simple form to fill out for this, plus you need to send a picture (just take a photo with your mobile phone, no scanner required) of some proof of identity.

 Casinos don’t do this ID check to be finicky about your withdrawal.
 It’s a legal requirement for them, dictated by their jurisdiction (Malta or Kahnawake most often).
-What the limit is for this ID step depends on the governing authority, but most often it’s cashing out more than 300 Canadian dollars.
+What the limit is for this ID step depends on the governing authority, but most often it’s cashing out more than 300 Canadian dollars – even smaller than that.

 After the casino has gone through the ID part and some other rules & regulations stuff (like making sure all bonus rules were followed ok), they send you your eCheck.
 After the sending and receiving bank deal with it for 3-5 days you’ll finally have your not-so-hard-earned money!

 Casinos have limits for eCheck deposits.
 The limits are two-fold: how often and how much you can deposit.

 Everything is negotiable.
 After making a successful eCheck deposit at an online casino, you can ask for higher limits.
 Every site is more than happy to lift your limits at this time.
 Typically Canadians can expect the site to agree to a maximum deposit sum to be at least $10,000.
 These ultra-high limits make eCheck the deposit method of choice for highrollers, who couldn’t use something like PaySafeCard with its limit of a few hundred dollars.